Wootric/slate/source/includes/_custom_fields.md

 Wootric currently supports Integers, Strings, and Unix formatted dates as values.

-Integers must be suffixed with _amount and dates must be in Unix timestamp format and suffixed with _date.
+Integers must be suffixed with `_amount`, dates must be in Unix timestamp format and suffixed with `_date` and lists with `_array`.
 Examples are shown in the code to the right.

 Keys cannot contain characters such as '$', '.' or the NULL character.
 Values cannot be nested hashes or arrays.

 ## What Custom Attributes can I send to Wootric?
-Send any custom attributes you like to Wootric, as long as they are in a string, integer, or date format.
+Send any custom attributes you like to Wootric, as long as they are in a string, integer, date, or list format.
 We find that the most meaningful attributes for Net Promoter Score segmentation include things like user type, price plan, engagement, and geography.